 And of course, the nation as a whole has well over 300 million people, and only ONE of them needs to run for president as a non-politician.
 About half of the rest of us just have to vote for that person, by lifting a finger in the voting booth.

-How should we proceed?
-As we know, to run for a seat in the house, you have to be at least 25 years old, and a U.S. citizen for at least seven years, and you must run in the district where you live.
+So how should we proceed?
+As we know, to run for a seat in the house, you have to be at least 25 years old, and a U.S. citizen for at least seven years, and you may have to run in the electoral district where you live.
 If you're not sure which district that is, just look it up.
 Here is a link to a detailed map of all of the congressional districts in the United States.
 Every seat in the entire house of representatives is up for election every two years.
 So, in every single national election, a new majority of 218 non-politicians can be elected in the house of representatives, and even a new super-majority of 290.
 The founders set it up this way so that we ordinary citizens can completely refresh the entire house every two years, so that we can stop the government in its tracks if needed.
 And it's needed now.

 To run for a seat in the senate, you have to be at least 30 years old, and a U.S. citizen for at least nine years, and run in the state where you live.
 As we've seen, it'll take at least two election cycles to obtain a majority of 51.
 It's not even possible to win 1/2 of the senate in a single election, let alone 2/3.
 And winning the presidency by a non-politician in any election is a long shot.
 But winning a majority of seats in the house of representatives is a real possibility.
 So, what can we accomplish with only a simple majority of the house, and without the support of the senate or the president?